-This is the third post of a series about asynchronous programming.
-The whole series tries to answer the simple question: "What is asynchrony?".
+This is the third post in a series on asynchronous programming.
+The whole series tries to answer a simple question: "What is asynchrony?".
 In the beginning, when I first started digging into the question, I thought I knew what it is.
 It turned out that I didn't know the slightest thing about asynchrony.
 So let's find out!

 - Asynchronous programming.
 Blocking I/O and non-blocking I/O